mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 - RQ2.
 How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?
 - RQ3.
 How do learner agency and game-maker identity develop within CGD&P communities of practice, and what pedagogical strategies best support this evolution across diverse learning contexts??

-### Primary research question and aims and objectives